var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 The Tax Office keeps track of the movements in the key interest rates on a quarterly basis.
 See:

-The general interest charge is tax deductible** in the year that it accrues, while the shortfall interest charge is deductible in the year that the taxpayer is given notice of the liability.
+Until 30 June 2024, the general interest charge is tax deductible in the year that it accrues, while the shortfall interest charge is deductible in the year that the taxpayer is given notice of the liability.

 This change characterises the interest charges more as a penalty than a calculated reimbursement to the Commonwealth for the cost of delayed tax payments.